Margaret Schindel is a jewelry artist and internationally known expert on metal clay techniques. PMC certified in 2006 by Celie Fago.

 - When making homemade oil paste from any PMC clay formula, be sure to use either a 100% pure essential oil or a pure essential oil tincture.

-- Do not use an essential oil blend that contains carrier oils, such as jojoba, sweet almond, grapeseed, olive, avocado, sesame, evening primrose, sunflower, canola, emu, castor, or nut oils.
+- Do not use an essential oil blend that contains cooking or carrier oils, such as jojoba, sweet almond, grapeseed, olive, avocado, sesame, evening primrose, sunflower, canola, emu, castor, or nut oils.
 (Carrier oils are used to dilute essential oils that will be applied to the skin, such as for aromatherapy or massage.)

 © 2010 Margaret Schindel